I have a self-soothing kit. Actually, I have two. One lives in the house and one lives in the car.

 The self-soothing kit is great for adults and children alike, but it’s often hard to think of what to place in the kit.
 So, be sure to download the PDF of 65+ ideas to place in your kit.

-A coloring page is a great is a great way to distract yourself and perfect for a self-soothing kit!
+A coloring book from Color Joy is a great way to distract yourself and perfect for a self-soothing kit!